-The Federation of Accounting Professions has issued new and revised TFRS, interpretations and guidance effective for annual accounting periods beginning on or after 1 January 2017.
-The changes were to align with the corresponding International Financial Reporting Standards, with most of the changes relating to the revision of wording and terminology, the provision of interpretations and accounting guidance to the users of the standards.
-The initial application of these new and revised TFRS has no material effect on the financial statements.
+The Federation of Accounting Professions has revised TFRS, interpretations and guidance, which are effective for the fiscal accounting periods beginning on or after 1 January 2018.
+The changes are to align with the corresponding International Financial Reporting Standards where most of the changes are relating to the wording and terminology, the interpretations and accounting guidance.